AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/repeat-decay-churn.md

 ---
 title: Analyzing Repeat Probability Decay and Churn
 description: Learn and understand how time lapses between orders and when customers are expected to churn.
+exl-id: ea26052d-ac74-43b7-a4a6-977800d4c719
 ---
 # Repeat Probability Decay and Churn